ksu-hmi/SeniorSignal-Health-App/projectroadmap.md

 Sprint #2
 - [X] Make sure everyone is making small updates and adding commit messages in repository,DONE-TC, KL, KB
-- [] Each person should have commited at least 6 code changes of significant size
+- [X] Each person should have commited at least 6 code changes of significant size DONE
-- [] Include comments that explain what changes were made on code
+- [X] Include comments that explain what changes were made on code DONE
-- [] Develop code and do a test run for medication reminders section of code
+- [X] Develop code and do a test run for medication reminders section of code DONE
-- [] Develop code for Hydration reminder section of code
+- [X] Develop code for Hydration reminder section of code DONE
-- [] Develop code for exercise reminder section of code
+- [X] Develop code for exercise reminder section of code DONE

 Sprint #3
-- [] Create PowerPoint template and upload to GitHub
+- [X] Create PowerPoint/Splash Screen template and upload to GitHub DONE
-- [] Every member turns in copy of PowerPoint in D2L
+- [X] Every member turns in copy of PowerPoint/Splash Screen in D2L DONE
-- [] List project team members
+- [X] List project team members DONE
-- [] Show the title of your project
+- [X] Show the title of your project DONE
-- [] Show a tag line that introduces the main concept
+- [X] Show a tag line that introduces the main concept DONE
-- [] Show 1-2 screenshots or pictures demonstrating the idea
+- [X] Show 1-2 screenshots or pictures demonstrating the idea DONE
 - [] Make sure code is finalized
 - [] Discuss if the code worked or not
 - [] Present in teams meeting and upload to D2l